pranavsindura/cp-resources/README.md

 - Competitive Programming 3
 - Competitive Programmer’s Handbook

-Please Use the above Links for reading about the topics mentioned below.
+Please use the above Links for reading about the topics mentioned below.
 The books are extremely helpful for implementation ideas.

 ### Tree / Graph